 - What other functions and services could town centres support, beyond retail?

 - What role should communities play in ownership and stewardship of town centres?

 - What models of governance, new and existing, are best placed to shape town centres in a truly inclusive way?

-The final report is scheduled for publication in early 2021.
-If you are interested in contributing to the project, please contact Joe Wills.
+The final report is scheduled for publication in May 2021.